 Maibaum Madness: Celebrating May Day in Germany

-The celebration of May day is not an entirely alien concept to me, I know that in parts of the UK, the May Day Bank Holiday is celebrated with may pole dancing, that can frequently lead to an outbreak of Morris dancers.
+The celebration of May day is not an entirely alien concept to me, I know that in parts of the UK, the May Day Bank Holiday is celebrated with may pole dancing, that can frequently lead to a larger outbreak of Morris dancers.
 Back in my home city of Newcastle, May Day has a particular significance.
 Whether related to the Labour Movement, or just the particular way Northerners choose to celebrate, 1st May sees scores of Geordies head to the coast, namely Whitely Bay, to spend the day drinking and should the weather decide to play nice, sunning themselves on the beach.

-Between the end of Easter and the beginning of May, Germany transitions from selling preposterous numbers of curiously designed, Easter Rabbit themed decorations, to a full on celebration of all things Frühlings (Spring).
-The first indication of this is the arrival of Frühlingsmärkte or Spring Markets, selling all manner of different things, from crockery, to plants, to household wares that may need replacing.
+Between the end of Easter and the beginning of May, Germany transitions from selling preposterous numbers of curiously designed Easter Rabbit themed decorations, to a full on celebration of all things Frühlings (Spring).
+The first indication of this is the arrival of Frühlingsmärkte or Spring Markets, selling all manner of different things, from plants, to household wares that may need replacing.
 Nothing marks the turning of seasons better than the purchase of a couple of new pans and a scrubbing brush.

 Following on from the Spring markets, many towns and cities see the first round of Volksfests and Dorfests, often held in specially built Festplätze or festival areas.
 These are best described as mini Oktoberfests, although this might be an unfair comparison.
 Where the Oktoberfest has increasingly become an example of the commercialisation of German traditions, the local Fests still retain much of their local charm.
 The beer still comes in 2 litre glasses, the benches are still set up in organised rows and the music can still range from the traditional Blasmusik to AC/DC.
-However, there are fewer crowds and crucially cheaper beer.
+Crucially, there are fewer crowds and more importantly, cheaper beer.

 This might sound like something akin to the Hunger Games, but it is a strong enough tradition to inspire a local radio station to undertake the task.
 Antenna Bayern recently ran a series of Maibaumklau (May tree theft) specials where they attempted, and succeeded in stealing a village Maibaum, forcing their vanquished foe to build a Christmas market in May, complete with snow, as punishment.

 Although the exact nature of the German traditions may differ from the UK, there are many common themes such as dancing, drinking and maypoles.
-The Germans may not have reached the point of waving hankies at each other and shouting “hoy” in unison, as the Morris dancing community of the UK has been doing for decades, but there is still time for that particular tradition to spread.
-It might be better, after some thought, that we do not mix our tradition too much.
+The Germans may not have reached the point of waving hankies at each other and shouting “hoy” in unison, as the Morris dancing community of the UK has been doing for centuries, but there is still time for that particular tradition to spread.
+It might be better, after some thought, that we do not mix our traditions too much.
 The Germans have become adept at constructing Maibaums, even while under the influence of 2 litre glasses of beer.
 I would hate to think of the level of destruction that could be caused should the revellers of Whitely Bay start doing the same.